 Why Get Life Insurance in the First Place?

-Term life insurance is temporary, lasting 10-40 years, depending on the term length you buy.
-If you die during this time, your beneficiaries receive a death benefit check.
+• Term life insurance is temporary, lasting 10-40 years, depending on the term length you buy.
+If you die during this time, your beneficiaries receive a payout.

 Term life insurance costs much less than permanent life insurance, which makes it the best choice for most families.
-Term life insurance can be customized to your needs and adjusted to fit most budgets.
+Term life insurance can often be converted to whole life once it ends.

 Here are some of the most common reasons why people buy life insurance:

-- Pay off debt your loved ones may become responsible for upon your death
+• Pay off debt your loved ones may inherit upon your death

-- Pay for your children’s college education even if you’re not present to see them graduate
+• Pay for your college education even if you’re not present to see them graduate

-Learn more about who life insurance helps: Who Needs Life Insurance?
+Learn more about who needs life insurance and why.

 When Should I Get Life Insurance?